Ganesh9100/Media-Mix-Model--02/README.md

 # The adstock function attempts to parameterize this phenomenon

+adstock is the cumulative value of a brand’s advertising at a given point in time

 # Customer retention rate
 It is the percentage of initial customers who continue to purchase the same product of a particular brand.
 More the number of repeated visits by the customer; more is the rate of retention.